Ayush-Raj6566/school-proximity-api/README.md

 # School Proximity API (Node.js + MySQL)

+## Note
+The repository also contains a `docker-compose.yml` and `Dockerfile`.
+These were added for local testing and containerization, but the deployed version on Railway uses the standard Node.js setup (not Docker).

 Implements two APIs:

 - **POST `/addSchool`** — Add a school after validating input.